Were you looking for the CRP test, used to evaluate general inflammation?

 What is being tested?

-C-reactive protein (CRP) is a protein produced by the liver and released into the bloodstream.
-The level of CRP in the blood increases with inflammation and infection as well as following a myocardial infarction (MI, heart attack), surgery, and trauma.
+C-reactive protein (CRP) is a protein that increases in the blood with inflammation and infection as well as following a heart attack, surgery, or trauma.
 Thus, it is one of several proteins that are often referred to as acute phase reactants.
-The high-sensitivity test measures small amounts of CRP in the blood in order to help evaluate a person's risk of developing cardiovascular disease (CVD).
+The high-sensitivity CRP test measures low levels of CRP in the blood to identify low levels of inflammation that are associated with risk of developing cardiovascular disease (CVD).

-High-sensitivity CRP is one of a growing number of cardiac risk markers that are used to help determine a person's risk of developing CVD.
-Studies have shown that measuring CRP with a highly sensitive assay can identify the risk level for CVD in apparently healthy people.
-This more sensitive test can measure CRP concentrations that are within the higher end of the normal range.
-These normal but relatively high levels of CRP in otherwise healthy individuals can predict the future risk of a heart attack, stroke, sudden cardiac death, and peripheral arterial disease, even when cholesterol levels are within an acceptable range.
+High-sensitivity CRP is one of a growing number of cardiac risk markers that are used to help determine a person's risk.
+Some studies have shown that measuring CRP with a highly sensitive assay can help identify the risk level for CVD in apparently healthy people.
+This more sensitive test can measure CRP levels that are within the higher end of the reference range.
+These normal but slightly high levels of CRP in otherwise healthy individuals can predict the future risk of a heart attack, stroke, sudden cardiac death, and peripheral arterial disease, even when cholesterol levels are within an acceptable range.

 How is the sample collected for testing?